 Dublin is a great destination for travelers, especially from the United States because it’s such an easy destination to travel to.
 Not only do they speak English as a first language, it’s easy to find a million things to do in the city, and you really don’t need a car to get around.
-If you choose to leave the city, out in the countryside the driving is easy and well-marked.

 Here is your one-stop, shortcut travel guide to Dublin — all the best hotels, neighborhoods, things to do, and places to eat and drink in this lovely Irish city.